ThierryGuedes/Jabtyber/README.md

 # Jabtyber

-Initial JavaScript Learning Project which consists of comparing your typing to the text shown by the program in a total of 15 seconds.
+Initial JavaScript Learning Project.
+Which consists of comparing your typing to the text shown by the program in a total of 15 seconds.